On this page

 A caveat on list and show

-There is no single kernel call that enumerates logon sessions. logonse list and logonse show work by walking the running processes and reading each one's token to find which session it belongs to.
+There is no syscall that enumerates logon sessions, and logonse does not read the kernel's sessions file (whose SD restricts it to Administrators and SYSTEM). logonse list and logonse show work by walking the running processes and reading each one's token to find which session it belongs to.
 That has two consequences worth knowing:

 - It is best-effort.
 A session that has no running process — held alive only by a token file descriptor somewhere — will not appear, because there is no process to find it through.